McKael/madonctl/README.md

 ### From source

-madonctl now uses Go modules introduced with Go v1.11.
+madonctl uses Go modules (dependencies have been vendored for convenience).

-For backward compatibility, dependencies have been vendored and you should still be able to build it "the old way" with:
+You can install `madonctl` with the usual Go command:

-    go get github.com/McKael/madonctl
+    go install github.com/McKael/madonctl

-Alternatively, with Go >= 1.11:
+Alternatively:

     git clone https://github.com/McKael/madonctl
     cd madonctl
     go build    # (or go install)

 and you should be able to use `madonctl`.

-Travis automated testing is run for Go versions 1.11 - 1.13.

 ## Usage